 A range of implementation resources have been compiled by Wessex AHSN and are hosted here.
 Some of these resources are presented in more detail below.
-Also attached alongside this implementation pack will be example referral, return and discharge forms - please get in touch with the project team above if you have not received these.
+Also attached alongside this

-Patient Communications Resources
+Patient Communication Resources

-- Accelerated Access Collaborative patient leaflet - Download and access this here.
-Alternatively, access the leaflet translated to 7 different languages. - Circassia patient leaflet Download and access this pdf leaflet here. - This leaflet, created by a local trust is an example of what could be developed by your team. - Appointment Text Message System One and EMIS Users can access an accuRx text template to send to patients prior to their appointment.
-This also includes a link to a patient leaflet and video.
-Access template here. - FeNO test for Asthma Video for Patients can be played from the Wessex AHSN webpage here.
+- Accelerated Access Collaborative patient leaflet

+Download and access this here.
+Alternatively, access the leaflet translated to 7 different languages. - Circassia patient leaflet Download and access this pdf leaflet here. - This leaflet, created by a local trust is an example of what could be developed by your team.